pranavramkumar/wqu_capstone_5481/README.md

 ## Git repo structure
 The data folder contains:
-* raw folder > contains the datasets for RGGI, California, Korea, EU-ETS and China with headers extended feature sets; also contains an .xlsx consolidate file with links in headers to official data sources used
+* `raw` folder > contains the datasets for RGGI, California, Korea, EU-ETS and China with headers extended feature sets; also contains an .xlsx consolidate file with links in headers to official data sources used
-* processed folder > only the target vector and feature matrix (X1-X14) selected for model-fit and forecasting
+* `processed` folder > only the target vector and feature matrix (X1-X14) selected for model-fit and forecasting
-* pre-processing > contains pre-processing done before assembling vectors into dataset in .xlsx format (which includes linear-model estimations)
+* `pre-processing` folder > contains pre-processing done before assembling vectors into dataset in .xlsx format (which includes linear-model estimations)

 The git repo contains:
 * Accompanying paper in .pdf format
-* ExploratoryAnalysis.ipynb which encompasses all exploratory inquiries asked of carbon allowances prices as an asset class
+* `ExploratoryAnalysis.ipynb` which encompasses all exploratory inquiries asked of carbon allowances prices as an asset class
-* Diagnostics.ipynb which contains stationarity, collinearity and trend analysis of individual vectors within each dataset
+* `Diagnostics.ipynb` which contains stationarity, collinearity and trend analysis of individual vectors within each dataset
-* Forecasting.ipynb which contains model definitions, model-fit, hyperparameter optimization and loss-function reporting for all models
+* `Forecasting.ipynb` which contains model definitions, model-fit, hyperparameter optimization and loss-function reporting for all models

 ## Project Information
 Here is some outlining information about the project: